Under Utah Code Section 75-5-310, the court may appoint an emergency guardian if:

-The appointment of a temporary guardian is not a determination of the respondent's incapacity.
-The appointment of a temporary guardian can be without notice to anyone.
-The order will designate a period of days (not to exceed 30 days) during which the temporary guardian has authority to make decisions on the respondent's behalf.
-The order might limit the areas in which the temporary guardian can make decisions.
+The appointment of an emergency guardian is not a determination of the respondent's incapacity.
+The appointment of an emergency guardian can be without notice to anyone.
+The order will designate a period of days (not to exceed 30 days) during which the emergency guardian has authority to make decisions on the respondent's behalf.

 Within 14 days after the order, the court must hold a hearing and begin the process to determine the respondent's incapacity.
 For a description of the regular procedures for appointing a guardian, see the page on Procedure for Appointing a Guardian for An Adult.

 Under Utah Code Section 75-5-310.5, the court may appoint a temporary guardian, convert an emergency guardian to a temporary guardian, or appoint a different person as temporary guardian to replace the emergency guardian.
 The temporary guardian is responsible for the protected person's care and custody and may not permit the protected person to be removed from Utah.
 The authority of any previously-appointed guardian is suspended so long as a temporary guardian has authority.
 A temporary guardian may be removed at any time and must obey all orders of the court.
 A temporary guardian has all the powers and duties under Utah Code Section 75-5-312.